 A humorous term applied to packets that turn up unexpectedly on the wrong network because of bogus routing entries.
 Also used as a name for a packet which has an altogether bogus (non-registered or ill-formed) internet address.
-[Source: RFC1208]

-Maximum Transmission Unit (MTU) The largest frame length which may be sent on a physical medium.
-See also: fragmentation, frame.
+Maximum Transmission Unit (MTU)

+The largest frame length which may be sent on a physical medium.
+See also: frame, fragment, fragmentation.